hvmonteiro/node-bitfinex-rest-api/README.md

 # bitfinex-api-events

-A node module to connect to Bitfinex API and retrieve available symbols, ticker info, order books and stats of available cryptocurrencies
+A node module to connect to Bitfinex API and retrieve available symbols, ticker info, order books and stats of available cryptocurrencies.
+It uses both Bitfinex REST API version 1 and version 2 as both versions return different data.

 It supports events to get alerts on several data.

+WARNING: Under heavy development.
+Events are still not working, but everything else is usable.

 ## Installation